pabo/iq-distance/README.md

 ## Live version
-This is hosted on github pages here: [http://pabo.github.io/iq-distance]
+This is hosted on github pages [here](http://pabo.github.io/iq-distance)
 ## Comparisons
 Below are the comparisons between my sandbox and their given answers, all of which match up.
 ![problem #1 comparison](images/01.png)